-Exposure to risks associated with large debt funded proposed capex - BIAL is planning to undertake capex with an outlay of around Rs.
-16,000 crore over FY2025-FY2029 for the capacity expansion, which is expected to increase the passenger handling capacity of BIAL to 80-85 mppa.
+Exposure to risks associated with large debt-funded proposed capex - BIAL is planning to undertake capex with an outlay of around Rs.
+15,500 crore over FY2026-FY2030 for the capacity expansion, which is expected to increase the passenger handling capacity to 80-85 million per annum.
 The expansion capex is likely to include terminal 2 expansion, terminal 1 upgrade, construction of west cross field taxiway, eastern connectivity tunnel, metro stations and sustaining capex, among others.
-BIAL is expected to avail debt of around Rs.
-13,000 crore for undertaking this capex.
-However, majority of these expansion works will be undertaken only after securing necessary approvals from stakeholders and concerned authorities.
+BIAL is anticipated to avail a debt of around Rs.
+12,000 crore for undertaking this capex.
+However, majority of these expansion works will be undertaken only after securing the necessary approvals from stakeholders and concerned authorities.
 Timely completion of the expansion capex within the budgeted costs with no material disallowance by the AERA are key monitorables going forward.
 While the large debt-funded capex is likely to moderate the leverage metrics, the debt coverage metrics are expected to remain healthy.

-Regulatory risks associated with disallowance of capex and tariff determination - BIAL has completed the Phase 2 capex, including the construction of new terminal (T2), second runway and the associated infrastructure (apron, forecourt and other landside developments), which has increased its passenger handling capacity to 51.5 mppa from 26.5 mppa.
-The total capex incurred by BIAL for the same is Rs.
-11,403 crore as of June 2024 and it has capitalised a large part of this capex.
-Of the total incurred capex for Phase 2, AERA had approved 90% of the capex in the earlier tariff orders and ICRA expects the balance capex to be included as a part of the regulatory asset base during CP4 (applicable from 01.04.2026 to 31.03.2031) tariff determination.
+Regulatory risks associated with disallowance of capex and tariff determination - BIAL has completed the Phase 2 capex of Rs.
+11,403 crore, including the construction of new terminal (T2), second runway and the associated infrastructure (apron, forecourt and other landside developments), which has increased its passenger handling capacity to 51.5 mppa from 26.5 mppa.
+Of the total incurred capex for Phase 2, AERA had approved 90% of the capex in the earlier tariff orders and ICRA expects the balance capex to be included as a part of the regulatory asset base during CP4 (applicable from April 01, 2026 to March 31, 2031) tariff determination.
 Notwithstanding this, the projected cash flows and debt service metrics are expected to remain healthy.